-Dry bulk material should be packed in bags or bales and palletised, or could be shipped in jumbo bags fitted with lifting points.
+Dry bulk material should be packed in bags or bales, or could be shipped in jumbo bags fitted with lifting points.
 The shipment of dry bulk cargo by container is prohibited.

 Specific regulations covering mechanical freight handling govern the types of containers that may be used.

 The regulations governing the marking of packages are quite specific.
 Depicting human or animal forms and reproducing the government mark are prohibited.

 The Saudi Arabian Standards Organisation (SASO) is responsible for establishing labelling guidelines and these are strictly enforced, especially with halal products.
 Labelling on foods must indicate, in both English and Arabic: